Two hundred years of animal protection legislation

 Mike Radford is a Reader in Law at the University of Aberdeen.
 He has taught and lectured on animal law widely, in addition to working extensively on the development of animal welfare law and policy with politicians, officials, veterinarians, NGOs, and other interested parties.
 Mike is presently a trustee of Dogs Trust, the Universities Federation for Animal Welfare, and OneKind; a member of the All Party Group on Animal Welfare; and a visiting lecturer at both Edinburgh and Glasgow Vet Schools.
 He was a founder member of both A-law and the Animal Welfare Science, Ethics and Law Veterinary Association.
 Mike was appointed OBE in 2008 for services to animal welfare law.

-Amy P. Wilson, Attorney and lecturer, University of Johannesburg, South Africa
+Amy P. Wilson, Animal Law Reform, South Africa

-Amy P. Wilson is the Brooks Institute for Animal Rights Law and Policy Fellow at UCLA School of Law.
-She is the first South African attorney to graduate with a Master’s degree in Animal Law.
-Amy has over ten years of legal experience and her research focuses on the intersection on the rights of animals, humans and the environment in law and policy.
-She is the founding director of Animal Law Reform South Africa and holds several leadership positions in non-profits throughout Africa.
-Amy previously worked as the Aquatic Animal Law Initiative Fellow at Lewis & Clark Law School.
+Amy P. Wilson (BCom, LLB, LLM), is the Executive Director of Animal Law Reform South Africa and a Research Associate with the University of Johannesburg.
+She is the first South African attorney to graduate with an LLM degree in Animal Law.
+Amy has over a decade of legal experience and her research focuses on the intersection of the rights of animals, humans and nature in law and policy.
+She is an independent expert with the United Nations in Harmony with Nature Programme and holds several leadership positions in non profits throughout Africa.
+Amy previously worked as the Aquatic Animal Law Initiative Fellow at Lewis & Clark Law School and the Brooks Institute for Animal Rights Law and Policy Fellow at UCLA School of Law, USA.
+Amy is currently co-teaching the first South African course on animal law and co-editing a book on Animal Law in South Africa.

 Peter Stevenson OBE, Compassion in World Farming